aditya-ashok/flickrsearch/README.md

 Inside this project UISearchBar using for type keywords and UICollectionView for display search results in 3 columns.
 On reaching the end of the scroll, it asks for new images and then displays.

 # Getting Started
-Clone the repo and run Flickr-Search.xcodeproj
+1. Clone the repo and run Flickr-Search.xcodeproj
-No pod install or carthage update needed directly use this projects Create a Flickr API key and replace in line number 15 flickrKey with your own key in Router.swift 🤔 Requirements
+2. No pod install required use this projects
+3. Support Xcode 11

+You need a Flickr Api key to run this porject, one sample key is hardcoded in this project.
+You can replace it with yours.

+# Requirements
 Deployment target of your App is >= iOS 10.0
-XCode 9.3 or later
+XCode 11
 Swift 4.0
 Flickr API Documentation
 Images are retrieved by hitting the Flickr API.